Video / Audio / Articles

 These 1-2 hour pre-recorded classes include Yoga for Upper Back & Spine, Cultivating Freedom in the Body, Yoga for Expanding Wisdom and more.

 You can subscribe on a monthly basis and get unlimited access to Baxter's videos and those of other Nest teachers.
-Or simply rent a single class for 24 hour viewing.
+Or simply rent or purchase single classes.

 All of the following programs through Yoga U Online include 2 one-hour talks with a powerpoint presentation, written transcripts, and an hour-long practice video!